While running generators, or any electric equipment, safety is the number one concern.

 - Make sure your cover can handle the elements – strong winds, snow, and rain.

-- Make sure that your cover is portable.
+- Make sure that your generator shelter is portable.

 At the end of the day, you want to use the generator in any condition.
-You can achieve this without much difficulty by purchasing protection like the GenTent Safety Canopy or building your own enclosure.
+You can achieve this without much difficulty by purchasing protection like the GenTent Safety Canopy or building your own generator shelter.

 Either way, you can rest assured that the solution to protecting the investment is easy.